bright/new-www/content/blog/adding-privacyinfo-to-your-ios-app.md

 And that's all, folks!
 Read through each explanation carefully (even though it's written in a difficult legal language), and choose the one that best describes your usage.

 If you have more questions, feel free to contact me :).

+If you want to get automated reports regarding your app compliance, you should try **[compliance management software](https://myappmonitor.com/features/app-store-compliance)**.